gsharp-aai/n8n-nodes-assemblyai/README.md

 You can import these example workflows directly into n8n:

-- [All endpoints example](./examples/all-endpoints.json) - Runs through all possible AssemblyAI operations.
-Polling is handled by the AssemblyAI node `Wait for transcript completion`.
 - [All endpoints (with polling) example](./examples/all-endpoints-with-polling.json) - Runs through all possible AssemblyAI operations.
 Polling is done manually with n8n `Switch` and `Wait` nodes, and the AssemblyAI `Get a transcription` node.

 To use: Download the JSON file, then in n8n go to **Workflows** → **Import from File**